Author Guidelines

-1. Entelekya Logico-Metaphysical Review publishes studies on the Classical Aristotelian Logic, Metaphysics and Rational Psychology and Theology; besides, other classical, modern and contemporary studies related to the Aristotelian tradition.
-Submissions are accepted in English, but submissions in other languages are decided by Editorial Board.
+1. Entelekya Logico-Metaphysical Review publishes studies on the Classical Aristotelian philosophy including Logic, Metaphysics, Rational Psychology and Theology, and their transmissions into the Arabic and Latin world; in addition, other classical, modern and contemporary logical, metaphysical and meta-philosophical research related to the Aristotelian, Platonic and Neo-Platonic tradition.
+Submissions are accepted in English, German, and Arabic (for only Islamic logico-metaphysical papers).

 3. All papers must contain an abstract of 150 words and at least 5 keywords in English.
-When the submission language is different, both abstract and keywords should be in English only.
+When the submission language is different, both abstract and keywords should only be in English.

-5. Annotation and reference system of the journal has been described as the Chicago Manual of Style, 16th Henceforth, in manuscripts to send to the journal, it will be used.
+5. The annotation and reference system of the journal has been described the Chicago Manual of Style, 16th Edition.
+Henceforth, in manuscripts to send to the journal, it will be used.
+Authors are advised to use a reference program such as EndNote, Mendeley and Zotero.

 Style Sheet